Simple Minds: Virgin Records deal (1981–1982)

+New Gold Dream and breakthrough (1982–1983)

-The band moved to Townhouse Studios for recording sessions with producer Peter Walsh, who introduced them to a London-born drummer called Mel Gaynor, a 22-year-old session musician with plenty of experience from playing with funk-bands such as Beggar and Co and Light of the World.
-Working closely with Ogletree in order to capture and maintain the beats from the Perthshire sessions, he played drums on the majority of the record (although Ogletree played drums on three tracks and is credited for percussion across the entire album).
+Simple Minds started working on their next album in an old farmhouse in Fife.
+In February 1982 the songs "Promised You a Miracle" and "King is White and in the Crowd" were premiered on a BBC session for Kid Jensen.
+The band then moved to Townhouse Studios for recording sessions with producer Peter Walsh.
+The band told Walsh they wanted the album to represent their live sound, so Walsh decided to record it as a live studio album.
+Unsatisfied with Ogletree's drumming style, Walsh introduced them to London-born drummer Mel Gaynor, a 22-year-old session musician with plenty of experience from playing with funk bands such as Beggar and Co and Light of the World, who then played drums on the majority of the album, while Ogletree played drums on three tracks.

-New Gold Dream (81–82–83–84) was released in September 1982, combining the results of the Walsh sessions along with "Promised You a Miracle".
-The album was a commercial breakthrough and generated charting singles including "Glittering Prize" (which reached the UK Top 20 and Australian Top 10).
+"Promised You a Miracle" was released in April 1982 and became Simple Minds first Top 20 single in the UK, peaking at No. 13 and also reaching the Australian Top 10.
+The song earned the band performances on Top of the Pops and interviews in teen-orientated pop magazines.
+New Gold Dream (81–82–83–84) was released in September 1982.
+The album was a commercial breakthrough, spending 53 weeks on the UK Albums Chart, peaking at No. 3 in October 1982.
+It generated charting singles including "Glittering Prize", which reached the UK Top 20 and Australian Top 10.
 While some tracks ("Promised You a Miracle", "Colours Fly and Catherine Wheel") continued the formula perfected on Sons and Fascination, other tracks ("Someone Somewhere in Summertime", "Glittering Prize") were pure pop.
-Jazz keyboardist Herbie Hancock performed a synth solo on the track "Hunter and the Hunted".
+Jazz keyboardist Herbie Hancock, who recorded in the studio next door, performed a synth solo on the track "Hunter and the Hunted".

-The band embarked on their extensive "New Gold Tour" in September 1982, which included dates in the UK, Australia, New Zealand and Canada.
-Mike Ogletree played on the first leg of the tour, but left the band in November 1982 to join Fiction Factory.
-Mel Gaynor was recruited (as a full member of the band) for the remaining dates.
-Simple Minds' first non-Scottish member, Gaynor went on to become the band's longest-standing drummer (and member aside from mainstays Burchill and Kerr) despite thrice leaving and returning in the following decades.
-The band's late 1982 UK dates included a show at City Hall in Newcastle that was recorded by Virgin and later included on the 2003 Seen the Lights dvd.
+The band embarked on their extensive New Gold Dream tour in September 1982, which included dates in the UK, Australia, New Zealand and Canada.
+Mike Ogletree played on the first leg of the tour, but was asked to leave the band in November 1982, later joining Fiction Factory.
+Mel Gaynor was recruited for the remaining dates and retained afterwards, eventually becoming the band's longest-standing drummer (and longest-standing member other than mainstays Burchill and Kerr) despite thrice leaving and returning in the following decades.
+The band's late 1982 UK dates included a show at City Hall in Newcastle that was recorded by Virgin and later included on the 2003 Seen the Lights DVD.
 On these dates the band was supported by China Crisis.
-The second leg of the tour started in March 1983 and included dates in Europe, USA and Canada.
-In July they performed at festivals such as Roskilde Festival in Denmark and Rock Werchter in Belgium.